MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/ionospheric.rst

 Output and Solution
 ~~~~~~~~~~~~~~~~~~~

-Upon completion of the hierarchical search, the final dTEC value is stored in
+Upon completion of the hierarchical search, the dTEC value corresponding to the maximum fringe amplitude
-the parameter store as ``/fringe/ion_diff``.
-The corresponding dTEC
+is stored in the parameter store as ``/fringe/ion_diff``.
+The full dTEC vs. fringe amplitude
-amplitude scan (sorted by dTEC value) is stored as two parallel arrays:
+scan (sorted by dTEC value) is also stored as two parallel arrays:
 ``/fringe/dtec_array`` and ``/fringe/dtec_amp_array``.

 The standard solution quantities (SNR, delays, errors, residual phase, PFD,